C.P.O. Sharkey: Cast of characters

 The opening credits showed Sharkey on the USS Recruit, a landlocked training ship of the U.S. Navy located at Naval Training Center San Diego.

 Production

 Creator Aaron Ruben had formerly written scripts for the hit military sitcom The Phil Silvers Show (Sgt.
 Bilko).
 Ruben invited scripts from three other Bilko writers: Tony Webster, Gary Belkin, and Arnie Rosen.
-Rickles had portrayed a different C.P.O. in the 1961 episode "Professional Sailor" of the CBS military drama-comedy, Hennesey, starring Jackie Cooper.
+Rickles had portrayed a different CPO in the 1961 episode "Professional Sailor" of the CBS military drama-comedy, Hennesey, starring Jackie Cooper.

 Running gags and precedents

 In the earliest episodes of the series, Sharkey often ended conversations with each of his recruits by giving them the evil eye and saying "I'm gonna keep an ey-y-y-e on you".

 Pruitt, who stood 6 ft 7 in, would invariably hunch forward, looking over the 5 ft 6 in Sharkey when addressing him face-to-face; Sharkey found it uncomfortable to speak to Pruitt this way, and would make snide remarks about Pruitt's height or a mistake he made.
 (The July 9–16, 1977 cover of TV Guide showed Rickles and Isacksen in character, with Sharkey standing on a foot locker so he could physically be eye-to-eye with a surprised Pruitt.)
 Some of Sharkey's insults toward Pruitt included: